 In April 2007, tragedy struck Kiss again.
-Their former guitarist, Mark St. John, died from an apparent cerebral hemorrhage at age 51.
+Their former guitarist, Mark St. John, died from a cerebral hemorrhage at age 51.
 After being fired from Kiss in 1984, St. John formed the short-lived glam metal group White Tiger.
 In 1990 he briefly collaborated with Peter Criss in a band called The Keep, which only performed once and released no recordings.

 Monster, the next album, arrived in 2012.

 December 17th, 2013 saw Kiss inducted into the Rock and Roll Hall of Fame.